yuzu-emu/yuzu-emu.github.io/site/content/entry/yuzu-progress-report-feb-2023/index.md

 The problem is that it was also generating commands as well as consuming them.
 By getting rid of this undesired behaviour, the `gpu_thread` is back to only consuming commands, leaving the road open for more future fixes.

-Even from the shadows, [epicboy](https://github.com/ameerj) still comes with the best new toys.
+Even from the shadows, [epicboy](https://github.com/ameerj) still gifts us a handful of new toys.
 A true Eminence in Shadow.

 Avid readers may remember that [MSAA image uploads](https://yuzu-emu.org/entry/yuzu-progress-report-dec-2021/) hold a weird spot in Switch emulation.
 There’s a conflict between what the Switch can do with its native NVN API, and what our available graphics APIs (OpenGL and Vulkan) allow.